jakobhuuse/cytopipe/README.md

 CellProfiler, DeepProfiler, and the rest of pycytominer (annotate, normalize, feature selection, consensus) run via their own images in the pipeline, not through this CLI.

-### Warning: verify the channel mapping for a new acquisition protocol
+### Channel mapping

-`cytopipe loaddata` assigns each filename's `w<N>` channel number to a Cell Painting stain via a hardcoded table (`CHANNEL_BY_NUMBER` in [scan.py](src/cytopipe/loaddata/scan.py), currently `w1=DNA, w2=Mito, w3=AGP, w4=RNA, w5=ER`).
-This is an assumption about the microscope's filter/channel configuration, not something cytopipe can verify on its own.
-If it's wrong for your acquisition, every measurement and every DeepProfiler embedding channel gets silently mislabeled by stain, with no error raised anywhere, results just come out wrong.
-Before running this against images from a new instrument, protocol, or filter configuration, confirm this mapping against the actual acquisition setup, not just against the code.
+`cytopipe loaddata` assigns each filename's `w<N>` channel number to a Cell Painting stain via a table (`CHANNEL_BY_NUMBER` in [scan.py](src/cytopipe/loaddata/scan.py)), currently `w1=DNA, w2=Mito, w3=AGP, w4=RNA, w5=ER`.
+That is the expected ordering for the acquisition setup this was written against.
+An instrument, protocol, or filter configuration that numbers its channels differently needs that table updated to match, since cytopipe reads the ordering from it rather than from the images.

 ### Why aggregate lives here